EarthObservation/RVT_py/docs/start_vis.rst

 .. code-block:: python

+    # import the module
     import rvt.default

+    # create a DefaultValues() class instance
     default = rvt.default.DefaultValues()

-    # change path to where you would like to save config file
+    # change this path to where you would like to save the config file
     config_json_path = r"C:/rvt_default_values.json"

-    # save set attributes values to JSON configuration file
+    # save set attributes values to a JSON configuration file
     default.save_default_to_file(file_path=config_json_path)

-    # overwrite DefaultValues() instance (default) attributes values from config file
+    # overwrite the DefaultValues() instance (default) attributes values from the config file
     default.read_default_from_file(file_path=config_json_path)

 DefaultValues() class methods